MagaluCloud/magalu/mgc/cli/docs/kubernetes/nodepool/create.md

                                         For V1 Clusters, the list of available flavors can be retrieved using the /v1/flavors endpoint (deprecated) or via the MGC CLI with the command 'kubernetes flavors list'. (required)
 -h, --help                              help for create
+    --labels object                     Key/value pairs attached to the node pool nodes.
+                                        Use --labels=help for more details
     --max-pods-per-node integer         Maximum number of Pods allowed per node.
                                          (range: 8 - 110)
     --name string                       Name of the node pool.
 The name is primarily for idempotence and must be unique within a namespace.
 The name cannot be changed.